ktaranov/sqlserver-kit/Utilities/README.md

 | [EMS Data Comparer](#ems-data-comparer)                               | [EMS Data Comparer]                  | 2012-11-16   | EMS                | No           |   $47 |

+## SSMS <a id="ssms"></a>
+Download page: [SSMS]<br/>
+Release date: 2016-07-13<br/>
+Support Version: 2005/2008/2012/2014/2016<br/>
+Author: Microsoft<br/>
+Free version: Yes<br/>
+Price: No

+SQL Server Management Studio (SSMS) is an integrated environment for accessing, configuring, managing, administering, and developing all components of SQL Server.
+SSMS combines a broad group of graphical tools with a number of rich script editors to provide developers and administrators of all skill levels access to SQL Server.
+This release features improved compatibility with previous versions of SQL Server, a stand-alone web installer, and toast notifications within SSMS when new releases become available.

 ## bcp Utility <a id="bcp"></a>
 Download page: [bcp Utility]<br/>
 Release date: 2012-02-11<br/>